-Turning the control dial to position A fully opens the glass panel and sunshade.
+Turning the knob to position A fully opens the glass panel and sunshade.
 The sunshade can also be opened by hand.
-If you want to stop the roof in a partially opened position, turn the control dial to any position between A and E. The positions range from about 25 percent open to approximately 80 percent open.
-Turn the dial to position E to fully close the glass panel.
+If you want to stop the roof in a partially opened position, turn the knob to any position between A and E. The positions range from about 25 percent open to approximately 80 percent open.
+Turn the knob to position E to fully close the glass panel.
 To close the sunshade, pull it forward manually.

-To raise the glass panel, turn the control dial counterclockwise to one of the three tilt positions.
+To raise the glass panel, turn the knob counterclockwise to one of the three tilt positions.
 The positions range from about 40 percent tilted (F) to fully tilted (G).
-To close the vent, turn the dial clockwise to position E.
+To close the vent, turn the knob clockwise to position E.